-The Illinois generation-skipping transfer tax applies to bequests in which the transferor is at least two generations removed from the transferee (typically, the transferor's grandchildren).
+The Illinois generation-skipping transfer tax applies to bequests in which the transferor is at least two generations removed from the transferee (typically the transferor's grandchildren).
 It is not often levied, because the federal and state generation-skipping taxes do not apply to the first \$2 million of such transfers.
+Like the federal estate tax, the federal generation-skipping transfer tax does not apply to transfers occurring in 2010, but is scheduled to reappear in 2011.
+Thus no Illinois generation-skipping transfer tax currently applies to transfers after 2009.
 Administered by Attorney General and county treasurers.
 (35 ILCS 405/1 ff.; see also 26 U.S. Code secs.
-2001, 2010, 2602, 2604, 2058, and 2631)
+2001, 2010, 2058, 2602, 2604, 2631, and 2664)